 When there is tissue damage or infection, the monocytes leave the bloodstream and enter the affected tissue or organ and undergo a series of changes to become macrophages.
 These macrophages can modify themselves to form different structures in order to fight various different microbes and invaders.
 In this way, macrophages provide the first line of defense in protecting the host from infection.

 The macrophages present in humans are around 21 micrometers in diameter.
 They can survive for months at a time.
 They are also involved in the development of non-specific or innate immunity.

 This type of immunity is a long-term immunity which is acquired when a macrophage digests a microbe and presents the microbe's antigen on its surface to alert other white blood cells to the presence of the invading particle.
 Other white blood cells then multiply and amount an immune response against the pathogen.

 In addition, the pathogen displaying the antigen can be recognized and targeted directly by antibodies should future reinfection occur, meaning that the pathogen is in a sense "remembered" by the immune system.

-Each of the macrophages have specific protein markers on their surfaces.
-Some examples include CD14, CD11b, EMR1, MAC-1/MAC-3, Lysozyme M and CD68.
+Each of the macrophages has specific protein markers on the cell surface.
+Some examples include CD14, CD11b, EMR1, MAC-1/MAC-3, Lysozyme M, and CD68.
 These markers can be identified using a technical process called flow-cytometry.